Mass media in Bulgaria: Television broadcasting

 Television in Bulgaria was introduced in 1959.
 Although the Bulgarian media market is small, it is one of the most vibrant and highly competitive in Central and Eastern Europe.
-At the turn of the century, global players such as News Corporation, Modern Times Group, Central European Media Enterprises and Fox Broadcasting Company briefly entered and consequently exited the Bulgarian TV market due to shrinking revenues, political pressure and the effect of the global recession of 2008.
+At the turn of the century, global players such as News Corporation, Modern Times Group, Central European Media Enterprises and Fox Broadcasting Company briefly entered and subsequently exited the Bulgarian TV market due to shrinking revenues, political pressure and the effect of the global recession of 2008.

 Two of the leading TV stations, bTV and Nova TV, are foreign-owned.
 The third is the national public service broadcaster, Bulgarian National Television; BNT is deemed nonpartisan, but remains vulnerable to political interference from the government.
 The fourth free-to-air TV network is Bulgaria On Air, owned by Investor.BG (part of the controversial TIM Group of Varna).

 Privately owned television channels started to appear immediately after the regime change.
 Most were associated with a cable television (CATV) network run by the same parent company.
 Around 1994-1995 private over-the-air broadcasters also appeared, but they usually only operated within a single area.
 Nova Television and 7 Dni TV (7 дни, meaning 7 days) were two of the first such channels, available only in Sofia.
 After bTV took over Efir 2's frequencies, another competition selected Nova Television, already popular in cable networks around the country, as the second privately owned national channel in Bulgaria.
 The authorities currently refuse to license further analogue terrestrial channels (including local ones), until DVB-T broadcasting is started.

-Switch off to Digital terrestrial television (DVB-T) was completed on 30 September 2013, after a 7-months simulcast period, with 96,2% of the population under DVB-T broadcasting coverage.
+Switch off to Digital terrestrial television (DVB-T) was completed on 30 September 2013, after a 7-month simulcast period, with 96,2% of the population under DVB-T broadcasting coverage.